pdulewic/path-partition/README.md

 `poetry shell`

-Then you can run the scrip using command:
+Then you can run the script using command:

 `python path_partition/main.py -f <path_file> -t <tesselation_square_size(optional)>`